As promised - This is my updated review following Nikon's latest firmware update that adds improved autofocus.

 No Battery Grip: It was rumored early that a bottom grip would be offered but due to a lack of coupling on the bottom of the Z cameras there will never be a true working grip, Nikon did release an awful battery grip that is both ugly and not all that useful.

 The Nikon Z6 mounted on the Nikkor 400mm ED FL f/2.8 lens

-With Bird in Flight / Motorsport shooting with super telephoto lenses topic out of the way - how about all other photography?
-I found the Nikon Z6 to be remarkably capable of tackling most anything you throw at it photographically.
-I certainly don't find myself wanting to pick up my heavy DSLR for anything other than the most demanding birds in flight.
-The Nikon Z6 can do everything equally as well as my DSLR can do and in many cases do it better with a higher quality output.
-In fact, I find it better in many regards especially for macro, landscape, and low light shooting.
+Based on my experience the Nikon Z6 the camera is a excellent camera for Landscape, Macro, Stills, Protitaiure and general photography.
+The Nikon Z6 can do everything equally as well as my DSLR can do and in many cases do it better with higher quality output.
+In fact, I find it better in many regards especially for macro, landscape.
 With the smaller size Z, you might just want to start considering street photography again.

 Get Your Z Cameras through Adorama